-The BLM has removed only 2,212 animals in FY2015 and the President's FY 2016 Budget Proposal plans for the removal of only 2,000 horses and burros from the country's rangelands next year.
+The President's FY 2017 Budget Proposal plans for the removal of only 2,500 horses and burros from the country's rangelands.
 Unfortunately, this number of removals does very little to protect our nation's rangelands from the growing negative impacts of overpopulated horses and burros.

-Wild horse populations typically grow by 20% per year and double in size every 4-5 years.
-At the current rate, the wild horse population will likely grow by 9,000 animals by 2016, even with the planned removal of 2,000 horses.
-As a result, we could see as many as 67,000 wild horses and burros degrading the country's rangelands by 2016 - exceeding capacity by 150% for appropriate rangeland management.
-This is an unacceptable rate of increase for a population that already greatly exceeds AMLs.
-Such population numbers will continue to cause an unacceptable level of damage to a valuable asset for our country.
+Wild horse populations typically grow by 18-20% per year and double in size every 4-5 years.
+At this current rate, the wild horse population likely grew by 9,000 animals in 2015.
+As a result, we could see as many as 67,000 wild horses and burros degrading the country's rangelands in 2016 - exceeding the total AML of 26,715 by 150%.
+This is an unacceptable rate of increase for a population that already exceeds AMLs.
+Such population numbers will continue to cause unacceptable level of damage to a valuable asset for our country.

 We appreciate the BLM's increased attention to fertility control methods, as we believe that scientifically-based use of fertility control (e.g., proven to be effective and safe) can be an important component to the solution to this problem.
-However, fertility control is problematic (see attachment), does not solve the problem, and should not be the primary approach.
-There are currently 75 of 179 (42%) Herd Management Areas (HMA) that are more than double AML, including 41 (23%) that are triple AML.
-Fertility control methods, even if they are effective in reducing pregnancies, will only help maintain population levels in the short term, not reduce
+However, fertility control is problematic (see enclosure), does not solve the problem, and should not be the primary approach.
+Currently, 75 of 179 (42%) Herd Management Areas (HMA) are more than double AML, including 41 (23%) that are triple AML.
+Fertility control methods, even if they are effective in reducing pregnancies, will only help maintain population levels in the short term, not reduce them.

-American Farm Bureau Federation • American Sheep Industry Association Masters of Foxhounds Association • Mule Deer Foundation • National Association of Conservation Districts National Cattlemen's Beef Association • National Rifle Association • National Wildlife Refuge Association Public Lands Council • Public Lands Foundation • Rocky Mountain Elk Foundation Safari Club International • Society for Range Management • The Wildlife Society them.
-Direct removal of excess wild horses and burros from the range is the only way to achieve AMLs in a reasonable amount of time.
+American Farm Bureau Federation • American Sheep Industry Association • Masters of Foxhounds Association • Mule Deer Foundation National Association of Conservation Districts National Cattlemen's Beef Association • National Rifle Association National Wildlife Refuge Association • Public Lands Council • Public Lands Foundation • Rocky Mountain Elk Foundation Safari Club International • Society for Range Management • The Wildlife Society